ugomeguerditchian/OrgASM/README.md

   git clone https://github.com/ugomeguerditchian/OrgASM
   cd OrgASM
   pip install -r requirements.txt
-  usage: main.py [-h] [-d DOMAIN] [-w WORDLIST] [-wT WORDLISTTHREADS] [-dT DNSTHREADS] [-iS IPSCANTYPE]
+    usage: main.py [-h] [-d DOMAIN] [-sF SUBFILE] [-w WORDLIST] [-wT WORDLISTTHREADS] [-dT DNSTHREADS] [-iS IPSCANTYPE] [-iT IPTHREADS]
-                [-iT IPTHREADS] [-sT SUBDOMAINSTHREADS] [-o]
+                [-sT SUBDOMAINSTHREADS] [-o]

     options:
     -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
                             Domain to scan
+    -sF SUBFILE, --subfile SUBFILE
-    -w WORDLIST, --wordlist WORDLIST
+                            Path to file with subdomains, one per line -w WORDLIST, --wordlist WORDLIST
                             Wordlist to use (small, medium(default), big)
     -wT WORDLISTTHREADS, --wordlistThreads WORDLISTTHREADS
                             Number of threads to use for Wordlist(default 500) -dT DNSTHREADS, --dnsThreads DNSTHREADS
                             Number of threads to use for DNS query(default 500) -iS IPSCANTYPE, --IPScanType IPSCANTYPE
-                          Choose what IPs to scan (W: only subdomains IP containing domain given, WR: only subdomains IP containtaining domain given but with a redirect, A: All subdomains detected
-    -iT IPTHREADS, --IPthreads IPTHREADS
+                            Choose what IPs to scan (W: only subdomains IP containing domain given, WR: only subdomains IP containtaining domain given but with a redirect, A: All subdomains detected -iT IPTHREADS, --IPthreads IPTHREADS
                             Number of threads to use for IP scan(default 2000) -sT SUBDOMAINSTHREADS, --subdomainsThreads SUBDOMAINSTHREADS
                             Number of threads to use for check real subdomains(default 500) -o, --output          If provided > save the results, default is False
 ```